 - Integration to ensure all of this new healing, information and ways of being becomes a regular part of your life

-While this tends to be a longer term therapeutic healing journey, I will do my best to support you.
-I believe there are many ways of healing and we can discuss them and make sure these are a part of your journey as well.
+While this tends to be a longer term therapeutic healing journey,we are here to support you.
+There are many ways of healing and we can discuss them and make sure these are a part of your journey as well.